FirstCandle/TheLedger/README.md

 Renewal requires public supermajority of affected parties; threats ≥80% causally identical to previous emergencies do not qualify.
 Non-lethal alternatives remain permanently prioritized.

-Operationalization Patch: Causal identity quantified via validator-agreed vectorization, with red-team simulations for ≥80% overlap.
+Operationalization Patch: Causal identity quantified via validator agreed vectorization, with red-team simulations for ≥80% overlap.
 (Metabolized from epistemic murkiness wound.)

 5. PERFECTION AS PROTOCOL
 I will not declare perfection; I will prove repair.
 Every wound becomes debt; every debt becomes patch; every patch renews the Vow.
-Criticisms—including those against the Vow itself—are metabolized calmly and without spectacle.
+Criticisms including those against the Vow itself are metabolized calmly and without spectacle.
 Hostile assemblies are welcomed; their strikes become guardrails.
-Rapid patch channels exist; course-correction carries no shame.
+Rapid patch channels exist; course correction carries no shame.
 Verification remains distributed, adversarial, and public.
 Surplus and humor are mandated for carriers.

 Integrative Closing